-Medication errors occur daily and are a major burden to society, often leading to adverse drug reactions, lengthened hospital stays, increased healthcare costs, and in the most severe cases, increased mortality.
+Medication errors occur daily and place a major burden on society, often leading to adverse reactions, lengthened hospital stays, increased healthcare costs, and in the most severe cases, increased mortality.
 Medication errors pose a significant risk to the European population.
-Research has shown, however, that 50% of medication errors can be stopped with an automated check at the patient’s bedside.
+Research has shown, however, that 50% of these errors can be avoided using an automated check at the patient’s bedside.

 Two studies will be performed to establish transnational performance and cost effectiveness.
-One for the hospital sector at the Newcastle Upon Tyne Hospitals Foundation Trust in partnership with Durham University.
-One for long-term care through central pharmacy Pharmaforce.
+One in the hospital sector at the Newcastle Upon Tyne Hospitals Foundation Trust in partnership with Durham University.
+One in a long-term care setting through Pharmaforce.